 Stanly Lane (Napa) Bay Trail Detour

 PG&E is updating its automated safety valve system along the trail to allow safety crews to monitor and turn off natural gas quickly and remotely during an emergency.
 This work is scheduled to begin in early February and is anticipated to be complete in May.
 Trail closures will be updated periodically during this time.
 For more information, please contact Lindsey Ambrosini (1-415-257-3145; L1K1@pge.com), or visit www.pge.com/SeeOurProgress.

 While we’re excited to announce that Caltrans has completed the pathway to Yerba Buena Island, it is important to note that closures of the pathway are still in effect.
 The bridge path will be open on weekends and holidays from 6:00 AM to 8:00 PM, and closed weekdays.
 Because other periodic closures may occur, users should always check the Caltrans website for pathway information before heading out for a stroll or a ride.
 Caltrans website

 The San Francisquito Creek Joint Powers Authority is leading a project to protect East Palo Alto and Palo Alto from flooding along San Francisquito Creek between San Francisco Bay and U.S. Highway 101.
-Beginning on September 6, the two-and-a-half-year project will intermittently close the Bay Trail levee trail between the “Friendship Bridge” at O’Connor Street and Geng Road.
+This two-and-a-half-year project began in September last year and will intermittently close the Bay Trail levee trail between the “Friendship Bridge” at O’Connor Street and Geng Road.
 Other connecting trails in the area will also be affected.
 Signs are placed at the trailheads and will be updated with the latest closure information and detour routes.
 Visit the construction website for up-to-date information and click here to sign up for e-mail blasts about the project.